equinor/appsec-fundamentals-secret-scanning/ex-06/readme.md

     ls -la ./myapp-tar
     ```

 - The content of `myapp-tar` looks different than what's in `myapp`.
-It's represents whats end up in the container image, all layers.
+It represents what ends up in the container image, all layers.
 - Let us scan the result with Trufflehog

     ```shell